| 17 minutes

-They’re actually linked to a whole boatload of serious side effects, including low blood sugar, weakness, hunger, weight gain, high cholesterol, bone fractures, and heart failure.
+These prescriptions are, in many ways, worse than the health problems they’re supposed to help.
+And they’re linked to a boatload of serious side effects: low blood sugar, weakness, hunger, weight gain, high cholesterol, bone fractures, and heart failure.

-Insulin Resistance Is at the Core of Type 2 Diabetes
+Insulin Resistance is at the Core of Type 2 Diabetes

 Damage to large blood vessels is called macrovascular disease, while damage to small blood vessels is called microvascular disease.

-Complications from macrovascular disease include heart attack; stroke; and peripheral arterial disease (PAD).
+Complications from macrovascular disease include heart attack, stroke, and peripheral arterial disease (PAD).

-Microvascular disease can lead to problems with our eyes, nervous system and kidneys.
+Microvascular disease can lead to problems with our eyes, nervous system, and kidneys.

 Even if you don’t feel symptoms of diabetes (yet), damage can build up over time, little by little.
+The best first option for treatment is diet.

 Losing Weight With Diabetes: Fat Chance?